What is elemental nutrition?

 What are the benefits of elemental nutrition?

 When a meal is ingested, the body breaks down nutrients into tiny pieces or “elements” that may be absorbed.
 For instance, after eating a meal rich in protein, the body will break down this nutrient into amino acids and peptides.
-The process of nutrient breakdown and absorption requires a great deal of energy—ask anyone that has eaten a large meal!
+The process of nutrient breakdown and absorption requires a great deal of energy — ask anyone who has eaten a large meal!

 Learn more about elemental nutrition